-In case you haven’t seen it, here’s my first post outlining what Immutable Infrastructure is.
+In case you haven’t seen it, my first post outlined Immutable Infrastructure, which stems from the use of container technology.
 The TL;DR (too long; didn’t read) is that Immutable Infrastructure does not change significantly from its initial deployment.
 Some minor configuration changes are stored in the state of the infrastructure, but the underlying operating system and application are not patched or upgraded.
 Which leads me to the first major benefit of Immutable Infrastructure.

 No more in-place patching and updating